abrodyyy/Hotel_Repo/README.md

 - Average Daily Rate Per Month

 To support the trend shown above, we created more plots to observe how each month would perform but we shifted our focus to the column of average daily rate in which we color coordinated our months based on the seasons.
-As we anticipated,there was a higher amount of average daily rate during the months containing the highest amount of bookings and cancellation.
+As we anticipated,there was a higher average daily rate during the months that contained the highest amount of bookings and cancellation.
 The image shown below showcases the fact that there are a higher amount of bookings in the warmer seasons(represented by the color red) than the colder seasons(represented by the color blue).

 ![ADRPerMonth.png](Images/ADRPerMonth.png)

-The observations shown above can also be supported by an additional analysis of the column average daily rate per month and type of hotels.
+The observations shown above can also be supported by additional analysis' of the column average daily rate per month and type of hotels.
 The plots shown below show a continuous trend over the same months of June, July, and August.
 Over the three years we studied, these months continued to be the ones containing the highest average daily rate.
 Unsurprisingly, these months are also the months we observed before containing a higher amount of bookings and cancellations.
 We can also see the connection of this trend with the types of hotels.
 The type of hotel that contained the higher amount of bookings and cancellations also contained the higher amount of average daily rate.

 ![ADR_Month.png](Images/ADR_Month.png)
 ![ADR_Month_HotelType.png](Images/ADR_Month_HotelType.png)